sassoftware/viya4-iac-azure/docs/user/TerraformAzureAuthentication.md

 TF_VAR_use_msi=true
 ```

-**TIP:** These commands can be stored in a file outside of this repo in a secure file.
+Store these commands outside of this repo in a secure file, for example
-Use your favorite editor, take the content above and save it to a file called:
 `$HOME/.azure_docker_creds.env` .
 (Protect that file so only you have read access to it.)
-Now each time you need these values you can do the following:

-Then use the file in the `--env-file` docker option
+Now each time you invoke the container, specify the file in the `--env-file` docker option, e.g.

 ```bash
 docker <...> \